-- IF BAKING YOUR OWN TORTILLAS: Lightly brush or spray both sides of your tortillas with olive or canola oil and lightly dust them with sea salt.
+- IF BAKING YOUR OWN TORTILLAS: Lightly brush or spray both sides of your tortillas with olive or avocado oil and lightly dust them with sea salt.
 Stack and cut into triangles and arrange in a single layer on a large baking sheet.
 Bake for 10-12 minutes, flipping once halfway through, until crisp and just slightly golden brown.
 Set aside.
 If using regular chips, skip this step.

 - While chips are baking, heat a large skillet over medium heat and prep onion and garlic.

 - Add tomato sauce, diced chipotle and adobo sauce, and veggie stock.
-Heat until bubbly, then reduce heat to low and simmer for 5 minutes.
+Heat until bubbly.
+Then reduce heat to low and simmer for 5 minutes.